Kapranov degrees: Introduction

 \subsection{Open questions}

-We conclude with some open problems: \begin{itemize} \item When are Kapranov degrees $1$?
+We conclude with some open problems: \begin{enumerate} \item When are Kapranov degrees $1$?
 We don't have a conjecture even in the case of cross-ratio degrees.
 A special case of this problem arose in \cite{LamCR}.

 \item It would be interesting to study the $K$-theoretic analogue of Kapranov degrees.
 A generalization to $K$-theory of the result in \cite{Witten} was given in \cites{Pandharipande,Lee}, and a generalization of \cite[Theorem 3.2]{CTHypertrees} was given in \cite[Section 9]{LLPP}.